richardgaywood/paydata.org/content/sprawlrunners/characters/downtime.md

 I'll let you know if Lie Low is required.

+## Long-term project

+Maybe your character is engaged in some sort of longer-term thing: researching something, making something, trying to create a spell... anything we've agreed upon.

+We'll handle this a bit like a Dramatic Task in SWADE or a Clock in Blades in the Dark.
+You'll have some fixed number of segments to complete - you might or might not know how many, depending on what you are up to.
+For a single downtime action, you can make a Trait Test using any appropriate skill to work on the project.

+Test success will tick a segment on the progress clock.
+Each Raise will tick a further segment.
+On a critical failure, you lose one segment.
+You cannot spend Bennies on this roll.

+(You can roll Savage Worlds style dice in Slack with the syntax `/roll 1d6x + 1d8x`.
+Obviously, change the d8 for whatever your skill is.
+The `x` will make the dice exploding.)

 ## Network

 You spend time working your contacts, buttering them up, making sure the next time you come calling they'll have the good stuff ready for you.

 Roll a standard Networking test (Persuasion or Intimidate vs target number 4).
 If you succeed, take bonus LP on the next mission according to the table below.
 For each raise, take a further bonus LP (again, as per below).
+You cannot spend Bennies on this roll.

+(You can roll Savage Worlds style dice in Slack with the syntax `/roll 1d6x + 1d8x`.
+Obviously, change the d8 for whatever your skill is.
+The `x` will make the dice exploding.)

 No penalty for failures, but you can't try again; people have had enough of you for now.
 You can only do Network once in a given downtime.